Aiven-Open/opensearch-connector-for-apache-kafka/README.md

 # Trademark

 Apache Kafka, Apache Kafka Connect are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.

+OpenSearch is a trademark and property of its respective owners.
+All product and service names used in this website are for identification purposes only and do not imply endorsement.